1. It's cheaper

 7. Fill the pot with water until it is about 6 inches from the top--the entire chicken must be covered.

-9. Once the stock boils reduce the heat to medium and allow to simmer for 2 1/2 3- hours.
+8. Put the pot on the stove over high heat and bring the stock to a boil.
+This may take about 30 minutes to boil, there is a lot of water.9.
+Once the stock boils reduce the heat to medium and allow to simmer for 2 1/2 3- hours.
 The chicken usually tells you when it's done by rising to the top of the pot.
 After it rises give it at least another half hour after that.

 10. Turn off the heat and pull the chicken out of the pot.
 As you can see--mine fell apart.
 Set this aside for at least an hour and let it cool.
 The pull it and save it in bags.
 Discard the bones, skin, and fat.